Media bias in the United States: Race

 One example of this double standard is the comparison of the deaths of Michael Brown and Dillon Taylor.
 On August 9, 2014, news broke out that Brown, a young unarmed black man, was shot and killed by a white policeman.
 The story spread throughout news media, which explained that the incident had to do with race.
 Only two days later, Taylor, another young unarmed man, was shot and killed by a policeman.
 That story, however, did not get as highly publicized as Brown's.
 Taylor was white and Hispanic, but the police officer was black.

-Research has shown that African Americans are over-represented in news reports on crime and that in the stories, they are more likely to be shown as the perpetrators of the crime than as the persons reacting to or suffering from it.
+Another example of racial bias was the portrayal of African Americans in the 1992 riots in Los Angeles.
+The media presented the riots as being an African American problem and deemed African Americans solely responsible for the riots.
+However, according to reports, only 36% of those arrested during the riots were African Americans; 60% of the rioters and looters were Hispanics and whites.
+In a study conducted by Seong-Jae Min that tested racial bias in stories of missing children in the media, African American children were less represented between 2005 and 2007.
+According to the U.S. Department of Justice, out of 800,000 yearly cases, 47% were "racial minorities" and were underreported.
+According to Dixon and Linz, the news media often reports cases where children of color are criminals but often report cases of white children being victims of crime.